mcplusa/TIG-Google-Apps-Integration/install.md

 * Send an email from the test page to <schema.whitelisting+sample@gmail.com> to start the registration process.

 * Fill out the registration form at <https://docs.google.com/a/google.com/forms/d/1PA-vjjk3yJF7MLPOVKbIz3MBfhyma2obS8NIZ0JYx8I/viewform?pli=1>.

 * Is your email Promotional or has a Promotional Intent or is a Solicitation?
 "No"

 * Which Structured Data Type do you plan to add to your email?
 "Action"

 * Which Action do you plan to add to your email?
 "One-Click Action"

 * If you plan to use a One-Click or Go-To Action, what text will appear on the button?
 "Add to Calendar"

-* Wait for google approve your request.
+* Wait for Google to approve your request.

-* For advanced info, please access "Gmail Markup - Registering with google" at <https://developers.google.com/gmail/markup/registering-with-google>.
+For detailed information about the registration process, please read "Email Markup - Registering with Google" at <https://developers.google.com/gmail/markup/registering-with-google>.

 ### Modify the Database